-Wong examines the politics of managing municipal waste in three cities of Greater China: Guangzhou, Taipei and Hong Kong.
-She looks at the controversies that arise from the issue and he consequent politicization of the various solutions that are adopted.
-Focussing particularly on the dynamics of policy actors in the three cities, she compares the different political situations in each with the others.
+Wong examines the politics of managing municipal waste in three cities of Greater China: Guangzhou, Taipei, and Hong Kong.
+She looks at the controversies that arise from the issue and the consequent politicisation of the various solutions that are adopted.
+Focusing particularly on the dynamics of policy actors in the three cities, she compares the different political situations in each with the others.
 This provides a valuable lens through which to explore the larger issue of the political transformation of Environmental Management in the Greater China region.

 Table of Contents